CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 **Part 1 Categories**

-The first option you have in this section allows you to choose which categories you want to use as the source for your displayed articles. *\[Figure-1a\]*
+The first option you have in this section allows you to choose which categories you want to use as the source for your articles. *\[Figure-1a\]*

 ![Figure-1a](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-1a.png "Figure-1a"){.coalaweb-docs}

-The second option allows you to display a linked list of categories that coincides with the current articles being displayed. *\[Figure-1b\]*
+The second options allows you to display a linked list of categories that coincides with the current articles being displayed. *\[Figure-1b\]*

 ![Figure-1b](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-1b.png "Figure-1b"){.coalaweb-docs}